abelsj60/lexical-401/lined-code-node/v1/README.md

     Text/code (<span />)
     Linebreak (<br />)
 ```
-The `LinedCodeNode`'s structure is maintained in two ways:
+The `LinedCodeNode`'s nested internal structure is maintained in two ways:

 - By letting it create its own nodes when necessary.
 - By having the Override API swap code-lines for paragraphs and code-text for text whenever the `selection` is inside a <code /\> element.